-Dr. Charles R. Steiner serves as Director of Pioneer Farm and Professor of Agribusiness in the School of Agriculture at UW-Platteville.
-He currently teaches Farm Business Management and provides leadership for Pioneer Farm.
-He serves as adviser for the Agribusiness club, Alpha Gamma Rho Fraternity and undergraduates majoring in Agribusiness.
-He has previously taught several courses within the Agribusiness program including: Introduction to Agribusiness; Producer/Consumer Cooperatives; Agricultural Consulting and Sales; Quantitative Methods in Farm & Agribusiness; Farm Management and Record Systems; and the capstone Agribusiness Management course.
+Dr. Charles R. Steiner serves as Assistant Dean BILSA and Director of Pioneer Farm in the School of Agriculture at UW-Platteville.
+He also advises the Agribusiness club, Alpha Gamma Rho Fraternity and undergraduates majoring in Agribusiness.
+He previously served as an Agribusiness professor and taught several courses within the Agribusiness program including: Introduction to Agribusiness; Producer/Consumer Cooperatives; Agricultural Consulting and Sales; Quantitative Methods in Farm & Agribusiness; Farm Business Management; and the capstone Agribusiness Management course.

 His research interests include experiential education, agricultural entrepreneurship, and the scholarship of teaching and learning in agribusiness.
 He received his B.S. degree in Agricultural Business in 1998 and M.S. degree in Agricultural Industries in 2000 from the University of Wisconsin-Platteville School of Agriculture.
 He received his Ph.D. in Agricultural Education from Iowa State University in 2004.
 Prior to arriving at UW-Platteville he was hired as a lecturer and assistant professor at Iowa State University where he conducted research in the area of experiential education and served as the professor in charge of the ISU Ag450 student managed farm for three years.